| | |

 | |

-| | Address: Krizovnicke namesti 3, Old Town, Prague 1 | This museum explores the history of Prague's foremost river crossing.
-It explains the different stages of the bridge's construction using miniature models, original artefacts and replica parts. | | Adult: 170 CZK Student: 70 CZK Child: 70 CZK | | |
+| Charles Bridge Museum (Muzeum Karlova Mostu) reveals the history of the foremost river crossing in Prague.
+It explains the stages of its construction using miniature models, original artefacts and replica parts. | |

 |